logzio/logz-docs/_source/user-guide/cloud-siem/drilldown-links.md

 1. Click **+ Add drilldown**.
 2. Select the **Source field** from the dropdown list.
 This is the field that will become a hyperlink.
 3. Select a **Dashboard** from the dropdown list.
 This is the target destination of the drilldown link.
-When users click the log field in a dashboard or Kibana Discover, it will direct them to this dashboard.
+When users click the log field in a dashboard or OpenSearch Dashboards, it will direct them to this dashboard.
 4. Click **Add** to confirm the new drilldown link.

 ### Edit or delete a drilldown link